jc4p/fast-hub-client/HubClient/scripts/farcaster_casts_README.md

 MIT License

 ## Updates
-This dataset represents a snapshot of Farcaster casts as of March 31, 2025.
+This dataset represents a snapshot of Farcaster casts as of June 20, 2025.
 For live data, please refer to the Farcaster protocol directly or check for updated versions of this dataset.